How To Market An eCommerce Store On A Tight Budget

 3. Guest Post On Other Sites

 Free traffic is hard to come by for new websites.
 And while we encourage SEO and blogging to drive organic traffic, it does take time to see results.
-Which is why guest posting is another option you might want to consider to market your ecommerce store.
+This is why guest posting is another option you might want to consider to market your eCommerce store.

 Not only can guest posting drive traffic, but the links to your site will help with search engine rankings.
 The important thing is to do the research and find bloggers with an audience you want to reach.
 Look to target people that will also connect with your products and brand.